Energy Efficient West Windows Are A Trending Topic

 The three reasons below are reasons why dual-panes are not the best choice for proper insulation.

-- Solid glass panes conducts cold: Glass, unlike plastic or foam, conducts cold and heat just as well as metal.
+- Solid glass panes conduct cold: Glass, unlike plastic or foam, conducts cold and heat just as well as metal.
 A law of thermodynamics says that heat does not exist naturally and is naturally drawn to cold.
-This is why we see cold spots near west window Burlington due to heat being neutralized by the colder surface of the glass.
+This is why we see cold spots near the west window of Burlington due to heat being neutralized by the colder surface of the glass.

 - Ordinary dual-pane windows do not provide adequate insulation: Only a margin of R2 exists on dual-pane windows whereas the walls average between R15 and R24.
 According to the property of thermodynamics called convection, the warmer inner glass and colder outer panes cause the air in the in-between space to circulate in a convection current, thus drawing the warm arm outside.